 The Old State House is today maintained as an historic site and museum by the Bostonian Society.

 LIFE, LIBERTY, AND PURSUIT On July 18, 1776, the Declaration of Independence was read for the first time to the public in Massachusetts from the balcony of the Old State House.
-Abigail Adams was there, and wrote to her husband John... great attention was given to Colonel Kraft’s every word.
-As soon as he ended..., three cheers rended the air.....
-Thus ends royal authority in this state, and all the people shall say Amen.
+Abigail Adams was there, and wrote to her husband John, "When Col. Crafts read from the Belcona of the State House the Proclamation, great attention was given to every word.
+As soon as he ended...
+3 cheers which rended the air...
+Thus ends royall Authority in this State, and all the people shall say Amen."1

-SIGNATURE ITEMS Included in the Bostonian Society’s collection displayed in the Old State House is the red velvet suit that John Hancock is believed to have worn when he was sworn in as the governor of Massachusetts.
-Other items include a vial of tea saved from the Boston Tea Party, a lantern hung to signal meetings of the Sons of Liberty, silver works by Paul Revere, a musket used at the Battle of Lexington, and a drum from the Battle of Bunker Hill.
+SIGNATURE ITEMS Also on display at the Old State House are the red velvet suit that John Hancock is believed to have worn when he was sworn in as the governor of Massachusetts, a vial of tea saved from the Boston Tea Party, a lantern hung to signal meetings of the Sons of Liberty, silver by Paul Revere, a musket used at the Battle of Lexington, and a drum from the Battle of Bunker Hill.

 Freedom Trail Foundation tours that feature this site: